litepalette/litepalette.github.io/_posts/2020-06-01-unfoldings.md

 >
 > — [Brian Swimme](https://shows.acast.com/futurefossils/episodes/133)

-I have been craving for stories, getting lost in lands and narratives in an escapist stupor (recently read Le Guin's Earthsea stories in a week); which was partly why I found the quote above incredibly soothing, that we wake up already inside an unfolding cosmic Story.
+I have been craving for stories, getting lost in lands and narratives in an escapist stupor (recently read Le Guin's Earthsea stories in a week); which was partly why I found the quote above incredibly soothing, that we wake up everyday already inside an unfolding cosmic Story.

 If we can cognitively attune to unfurling-*with* and -*within* this Story, I wonder how we can re-orient ourselves, cultivate togetherness, care, love.